 Ecological Restoration and Partnerships—Our California Story

 National Forests play a critical role in the lives of Californians.
 We represent 20 million acres or approximately one-fifth of California's landscape.
-As the nation's most populous state, California is home to over 37 million people and has the eighth largest economy in the world.
+As the nation's most populous state, California is home to over 37 million people and has the fourth largest economy in the world.
 We work with our partners in California including government and private organizations to sustain the almost 33 million acres of forest land within the state.
 Thirty-three million people visit the National Forests of California for recreation, making California a global destination, generating 38,000 outdoor recreation-related jobs.
 We produce about 350 million board feet of wood products annually.
 These products, which include $100 million in market value for saw timber and $40 million in market value for the resulting electricity produced from the biomass on National Forests (at 10 cents per kilowatt) results in nearly $140 million total in market value.
 The industries that provide these products create jobs for about 2,000 private sector workers.
 Other contributions to Californians include benefits to people's physical, mental and spiritual well-being provided by clean air and water, world-class recreational opportunities and scenery, and habitats essential to the diversity of animal and plant species throughout the state.

 The many facets of the National Forests play a large role in California's economy.
 We provide approximately 50% of the state's water supply, which is estimated to be worth about $9.5 billion annually.
 These forests provide a source of safe, clean water to Californians.
 This water helps to support a thriving world-renowned agricultural economy that is the world's fifth largest supplier of food and commodities with a value of $37.5 billion in 2010.
 In addition, it supports industries from Silicon Valley to the Entertainment Industry in Southern California.
 Hydroelectric power utilities on National Forests, supported by water from these same lands, produce nearly 16 billion kilowatt hours of electricity a year with a value of over $1.6 billion (at 10 cents per kilowatt).